Raneemrami/ELO2-OCD-patients-analysis/README.md

 ![plan1_anx](plots/plan1_anx_only.png)

-individuals who chose (2)(lower score) are less in the anxiety symptoms only category
+generally individuals that chose (2)(low score) are less in the anxiety symptoms  only category compared  to other scores whereas  individuals that chose (2)(low score) are more compared to other scores in the anxiety and depression symptoms category.

-#### planning statement 2 (I try to come up witha strategy about what to do.)
+#### planning statement 2 (I try to come up with a strategy about what to do.)

 ![plan2_anx/dep](plots/plan2_anx_and_dep.png)

 ![plan2_anx](plots/plan2_anx_only.png)

-generally in both categories individuals who chose (higher scores)(3 or 4) are higher than individuals who chose (1 or 2) (low scores), the number of individuals in the anxiety and depression symptoms category who chose 2 is high compared to the other scores whereas the number of individuals choosing 2 is lower in the anxiety symptoms only compared to the other scores.
+generally in both categories individuals who chose (higher scores)(3 or 4) are higher than individuals who chose (1 or 2) (low scores), the number of individuals in the anxiety and depression symptoms category who chose 2 is high compared to the other scores whereas the number of individuals choosing 2 is lower in the anxiety symptoms only category compared to the other scores.

 #### planning statement 3 (I think about how I might best handle the problem.)